ArchMCR/SoftwareArchitectureLearningResources/README.md

 * https://c4model.com/

-  Website created by Simon Brown (see books) which takes the power of whiteboard daigrams and tries to add extra context and details.
-Whilst maintaining simplicist for creation and reading (unlike UML) this framework allows developers/architects to draw pwoerful diagrams with appropriate levels of detail.
+  Website created by Simon Brown (see books) which takes the power of whiteboard diagrams and tries to add extra context and details.
+Whilst maintaining simplicity for creation and reading (as opposed to UML) this framework allows developers/architects to draw pwoerful diagrams with appropriate levels of detail without too much overhead.

 * https://www.thoughtworks.com/radar